fujaba/fulibScenarios/doc/studyRight/aWorkScenario.md

 Work writes 0 into pointSum.

-As credits pointSum is less than 23, work reads 42 into pointSum.
+As 0 from pointSum is less than 23, work reads 42 into pointSum.

 Work reads math from room of Carli.
 Work reads 23 from credits of math.